Fettuccine Alfredo is a staple menu item in most American-Italian restaurants; however, it's not a staple menu item in Italy...what?!!!

 Storage and reheating

-Store Fettucine Alfredo in the refrigerator for up to 3 days.
+Store Fettucine Alfredo in the refrigerator in an airtight containerfor up to 3 days.
 Freezing is not recommended, as the texture of the noodles and sauce change.

-To reheat, head in microwave or on stovetop.
-Alfredo sauce may thicken upon storage, so you may have to add a little water.
+To reheat, heat in microwave or on stovetop.
+The Alfredo sauce may thicken upon storage, so you may have to add a little water.

 Serve this quick Italian dinner with a Caesar salad, perhaps a little garlic bread or a cup of mushroom soup!